Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 ~~~~~

 @subsection occt_step_2_4 Mapping STEP entities to Open CASCADE Technology shapes
 Tables given in this paragraph show the mapping of STEP entities to OCCT objects.
 Only topological and geometrical STEP entities and entities defining assembly structures are described in this paragraph.
-For a full list of STEP entities please refer to Appendix A.
+For a full list of STEP entities, refer to Appendix A.

 @subsubsection occt_step_2_4_1 Assembly structure representation entities
 Not all entities defining the assembly structure in the STEP file are translated to OCCT shapes, but they are used to identify the relationships between assemblies and their components.
 Since the graph of `natural' dependencies of entities based on direct references between them does not include the references from assemblies to their components, these dependencies are introduced in addition to the former ones.
 This is made basing on the analysis of the following entities describing the structure of the assembly.